The Road to Cape Epic – Episode 2: Getting an ass-kicking at the Pioneer

 The Pioneer served as a proper dress rehearsal before the Cape Epic which allowed ample time for us to address any misgivings and to work out the kinks.
 The Pioneer is two stages shorter than the Cape Epic, but features more challenging terrain and is still very competitive at the pointy end.
 The Pioneer would show us how deep we could go when we had to call on it, and would also give us the skills for riding as a team that only comes with experience.

-GETTING TO THE START– Setbacks are just setups for a comeback –
+– Setbacks are just setups for a comeback –

 For anyone who has done this sport for long enough, you’ll know that some years are smooth sailing, and other years are full of setbacks.
 This year was the latter for me.
 An AC separation in my shoulder, cracked ribs (both my own doing on the mountain bike), and a deep vein thrombosis from a 19-hour London to Perth flight left me with only six weeks to properly prepare for the Pioneer with some consistency.
 They say these things come in threes, and I had certainly paid my dues.